Two rottweilers caught after vicious attack on autistic man in Winton

 Halligan hoped they should have an outcome by the end of the week.

-"The sorts of things that are relavant are establishing the facts of the situation in terms of exactly what happened, and also the attitude of the dog owners - all those things are taken into account when we are assessing the appropriate inforcement action.
+"The sorts of things that are relevant are establishing the facts of the situation in terms of exactly what happened, and also the attitude of the dog owners - all those things are taken into account when we are assessing the appropriate enforcement action.

 "We have real sympathy for the victim and are hoping that he has a speedy recovery."